 France’s second city may not have an Eiffel Tower but it has a joyous character and vibrant style in abundance.
 It’s full of more restaurants, shops and galleries than anyone will have time to visit.
 Add in the Mediterranean climate and interesting coastline and beaches, and you have all the ingredients of a great destination.

-And even better, Marseilles stands right between the Cote D’Azur and the Camargue, two of the best tourist regions in France, so it’s the perfect base for touring the sights of the region.
+Even better, Marseilles stands right between the Cote D’Azur and the Camargue, two of the best tourist regions in France, so it’s the perfect base for touring the sights of the region.

 It’s has been a major port on the Mediterranean for centuries and has grown back into the hills from its historic waterfront.
 This old harbour was used by the Romans 2,000 years ago and is still the natural heart of the city.
 You’ll see that images of Marseilles always feature the water, the boats and the old quayside buildings.